FIFA's record finances reignites World Cup pay parity debate

 The world players' union said the disparity is a reflection of FIFA's priorities as well as of the status of women's soccer .

-"In most countries, the pace of change has not been fast enough nor the changes progressive enough to make up for decades of neglect of the women's game," FIFPRO said in a statement to the AP.
-"Even today women's football remains an afterthought for many of football's male administrators and the game lags embarrassingly behind other more progressive sports and industries.
+"In most countries," FIFPRO said in a statement to the AP, "the pace of change has not been fast enough nor the changes progressive enough to make up for decades of neglect of the women's game."

+Even in Colombia, where the Liga Femenina received FIFA's financial support, players for the women's national team last month alleged being discriminated against by the federation with substandard conditions and discriminatory treatment on pay compared with their male counterparts.

+In a statement on Colombia, FIFA said on Wednesday that it "strongly condemned all forms of sexual abuse, harassment at work, gender-based violence and/or violation of women's or children's rights."

 FIFA President Gianni Infantino has said critics are "perfectly justified" and have a "fair point."